 What is a telomere?

 Over time, as our cells divide our telomeres shorten.
-When they get too short they can no longer protect our DNA which can then lead to the usual diseases of aging and ultimately death.
-Short telomeres are associated with heart disease, cancer, and many other chronic diseases.
+When they get too short, they can no longer protect our DNA which can then lead to the usual diseases of aging and ultimately death.
+Short telomeres equate to a high risk of heart disease, cancer, and many other chronic diseases.

 Disclaimer Policy: This website is intended to give general information and does not provide medical advice.
 This website does not create a doctor-patient relationship between you and Dr. John Day.
 If you have a medical problem, immediately contact your healthcare provider.
 Information on this website is not intended to diagnose or treat any condition.
 Dr. John Day is not responsible for any losses, damages or claims that may result from your medical decisions.